Anti-social behaviour by adults

 A behaviour warning remains in force for three months from the date on which it has been issued.
 If an application is made for an ASBO the behaviour warning remains in force until the application is heard by the court.

 A civil order is an anti-social behaviour order or ASBO.
-A District Court may, on the application of a Superintendent of the Garda Síochána, issue a civil order or ASBO which prohibits you from doing anything specified in the order.
+A District Court may, on the application of a Superintendent or higher ranking officer of the Garda Síochána, issue a civil order or ASBO which prohibits you from doing anything specified in the order.
 Before the court issues the civil order it must be satisfied that:

 - You have behaved in an anti-social manner

 - The order is necessary to prevent you from continuing to behave in that manner

 - Having regard to the effect or likely effect of that behaviour on other people, the order is reasonable and proportionate in the circumstances

 When can the Gardaí apply for a civil order?